mosip/documentation/docs/Pre-Registration-Functionality.md

 Once the demographic details are filled and the Documents are uploaded, if the user wishes to add an applicant, he/she can opt to select 'Add An Applicant' option on the preview page or 'Create New Application' option on the Dashboard.
 The system provides the user with demographic form based on the defined [ID Object Definition](MOSIP-ID-Object-Definition.md) to fill.
 The system associates the pre-registration id to the new Application(s) created.

-## Provide data in prreferred language
+## Provide data in preferred language

 The user can select their language of preference, which is referred as Primary (from a list of 2 languages as set by Admin) from the Login screen, the other language from the list is considered as secondary.
 The user can then provide data in the preferred language (primary) as selected.
-The data in the right side of the demographic page will be Transliterated to secondary language.
+The data in the right side of the demographic page will be transliterated to secondary language.
 The labels in the right hand side will be translated to the Secondary language.
 The user can verify the transliterated data and edit if required.
 The data will subsequently be stored in the database along with the respective language codes.

 _Language Configuration_: